 Tamazulapam | Tamazulápam

 While you should visit at least one of the aquatic pools, appreciate the nature at one of the natural pools of.
 There is the bigger, Ojo de Agua Grande or the small Ojo De Agua Chico.
 The large pond has an observatory deck and places to swim.
-There are informative boards located along the trail and it’s possible to see frogs and other animals that call this natural area home.
 The trail to the small pond is nice, but there are two restaurants there which oftentimes blare music, even in the early hours of the morning.

 Balneario Atonaltzin is an excellent pool to visit.
 There is lots of green space, places to grill and picnic, a small tienda, and rustic rooms to rent.